About Laura J Carroll

 Hi there.
 I’m Laura J Carroll, a writer and visual artist living in Naarm, on unceded Wurundjeri country.

 The first years of Covid - typified for me, as for many in my city, by the surreal slog of extended lockdowns - brought me back to drawing, which I’d studied thirty years before.
-This time around, doing drawings is enhanced by the wonderfully midlife condition of not being inhibited if my technical skills aren’t perfect.
-It’s a pretty good place to be.
+This time around, doing drawings is enhanced by the wonderfully midlife condition of not being inhibited that my technical skills aren’t perfect.